-If you don't need a fully featured API integration, we also offer a Standalone terminal solution.
+If you don't need a fully featured API integration, we also offer standalone terminals.

 We offer two integration architectures for our Terminal API:

-- Local communications: Your cash register communicates directly with the terminal over your local network.
+- Local communications: the POS system communicates directly with the payment terminal over your local network.

-- Cloud communications: Your cash register communicates with the terminal through the Adyen payments platform.
+- Cloud communications: the POS system communicates with the payment terminal over the internet.

-With a local Terminal API integration, your cash register communicates directly with the terminal over your local network.
+With a local Terminal API integration, your POS system communicates directly with the terminal over your local network.
 To make a payment, you make an API request directly to the IP address of the terminal, for the shopper to complete the transaction.
 You receive the result of the payment synchronously.

-With a cloud Terminal API integration, your cash register communicates with the terminal over the internet.
+With a cloud Terminal API integration, your POS system communicates with the terminal over the internet.
 To make a payment, you make an API request to the Adyen payments platform.
 This request is forwarded to the terminal, for the shopper to complete the transaction.
 You can choose whether you want to receive the result of the payments synchronously or asynchronously.

 Choosing between cloud and local